sangwoo-sean/sangwoo-sean/README.md

 ### Hi, How is it Going? 👋

-Studing in Sejong University, 3rd Grade.
+Studying in Sejong University, 3rd Grade.

 Love learning, learn by doing.